Vinit-source/Programming-for-problem-solving/PR/P7 - Functions.md

-## Write a C Program to Implement Functions for Arithmetic Operations and Print Results in a Specific Format
+## Write C programs to demonstrate the use of functions in C.

 ### Aim
-To create functions that perform addition, subtraction, multiplication, and division of two numbers, and to call these functions multiple times to solve a given expression and print results in a specific format.
+To write C programs to demonstrate the use of functions in C.

 ### Example Problem
 **Problem Statement:** Write functions for addition, subtraction, multiplication, division, and a user-defined function to print the results in a specific format.
 Use these functions to solve the expression `((a + b) * (c - d)) / e`, where `a`, `b`, `c`, `d`, and `e` are provided by the user.
 Display each intermediate step in a specific format using the user-defined print function.